nipreps/fmriprep_stats/README.md

   /path/to/dataset
 ```

+Events are grouped by calendar day (the default) so that each
+`date=YYYY-MM-DD` directory contains a single part file named
+`part-YYYY-MM-DD_<hash>.parquet`.
+Pass `--partition-frequency week` if you
+prefer larger weekly files such as `week=2024-03-04/part-2024-W10_<hash>.parquet`.

-The script buffers up to 1,000 events (one Parquet file) at a time by default.
+The script buffers up to 1,000 events before spilling to a temporary directory
+inside the dataset root.
+At the end of the run it rewrites each affected Parquet
-Reduce `--batch-size` if you are memory-constrained or increase it on beefier
+file once, so choose a smaller `--batch-size` if you are memory-constrained or a
-machines to reduce the number of tiny Parquet files.
-Re-running the migration
+larger size when working with SSD-backed storage.
+Re-running the migration is
-is safe: the manifest tracks event IDs and stops duplicates—we tested a
+safe: the manifest tracks event IDs and stops duplicates—we tested a
 double-run and the second invocation reported no new rows.